 Recipes of healthy cookies for kids?
 Here you find two different ones.
 And they are not very hard to make either.

 Choose the flavor that you like best (chocolate and banana or cinnamon), and start baking :)

 And the best part is that this is not only a "flavored" wheat flour and sugar mix you will be serving you kids, it's good ingredients that are all healthy in their own way.

 And no wheat. eggs, milk or refined sugar at all!

 If you are not someone who would spend an hour in the kitchen, maybe you prefer to find a brand of cookies that is acceptable to buy for your children.
 I sometimes do buy cookies for Benji and then I always make sure they are vegan.

 And there are some very nice lemon and ginger gluten free cookies in one of the organic stores close to where we live.
 But the thing is that even though they taste good and might be a tiny bit better option than just any cookies baked with conventionally grown grains, they are still loaded with (organic) sugar.

-So, in my opinion it would be better to choose some healthier snack, like date and nut bars.
-There is one (can't remember the brand) that is made of dates, apples and cinnamon.
-It tastes so good, like apple pie.
+In my opinion it would be better to choose some healthier snack, like date and nut bars or organic fruit roll ups.
+There is one bar (can't remember the brand) that is made of dates, apples and cinnamon that tastes so good, like apple pie.

 I also know that are some you can buy online that are a little healthier than something you could get in the supermarkets.

 I like these: etsy.com/listing/258468506/vegan-turtles-great-without-all-the

 Hope you will love the healthy cookies for kids I have for you here.

 The chocolate once you find here are still way more healthy than anything you would buy at the store, and very low in sugar, but because of the chocolate that is in them, they are still more like a treat than an anytime snack :) They could be used as a dessert, how about that?